Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 What happened

 Gemma 4 is the open-weight branch of Google’s stack: Gemini 3 research lineage, but weights and tooling aimed at local, self-hosted, and product workflows outside Google’s fully controlled API surface.
+Benchmark and architecture tables live on the official Gemma 4 model card.

 Model matrix (as announced):